Amasharu/Pasaheroute/README.md

 <h2>🛡️ License:</h2>

-This project is licensed under the Thesis Purposes
+This project was undertaken in alignment with research-based purposes and objectives.

 <h2>💖Like my work?</h2>